DafabHoid/libscreencapture-wayland/README.md

 This is highly inefficient and slow.

 So the ffmpeg code has to run in the same process as the PipeWire module, meaning that the various libav libraries must be used directly.

+### GStreamer module
+The GStreamer module implements a video encoder by using the [GStreamer framework](https://gstreamer.freedesktop.org/).
+It is an alternative to the FFmpeg module and can sometimes offer better encoding performance.
+It performs the same steps as the FFmpeg module to encode the video frames, but does so by creating a GStreamer pipeline with stages very similar to the stages seen in the FFmpeg section of this document.

+One exception is that GStreamer currently does not offer a way to pass DmaBuf frames to the encoding pipeline, so in the hardware upload step a copy is always necessary.

 Building the library
 ====================